kin-labs/kin-developer-docs-old/docs/index.md

   link: /use-cases/

 codeNoCode:
 - header: Love Coding?
-Use our SDKs.s
+Use our SDKs.
   text: Harness the power of Kin with our range of SDKs.
   graphicUrl: "/_assets/kin_sticker_white.png"
   link: /developers/